 - Screenings and blood tests

 Healthcare issues are not exclusive to aged people.
 Genes, lifestyle, environment, and carelessness can affect everyone.
 But older people are more vulnerable and cannot afford to be negligent regarding their health.
 They need more vigilance to keep their health on track.
 Thus regular healthcare checkups and consultations are essential preventive measures.
 Screening and blood tests can detect healthcare issues at early stages and help minimize further complications.
-Thus if your parent is vulnerable to age-related diseases, you can take proactive and preemptive measures to reduce risk factors.
+Thus if your parent is vulnerable to age-related diseases, like liver issues, cardiovascular disease, high blood pressure, or hip arthritis treatment, you can take proactive and preemptive measures to reduce risk factors.
 Studies suggest that screening, imaging, and interventions like mammography can reduce breast cancer risk by up to 20% in women aged fifty and older.

 Similarly, prostate-specific antigen tests can help detect prostate cancer and delay the mortality rate in men by ten years.
 But these are specialized tests, so do not take action before consulting an expert.
 Keep their healthcare expert in the loop and ask for recommendations.